awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-troubleshooting.md

 failed to run commands: exit status 4294967295
 ```

 **Solution**: Check the instance connectivity and permissions to Amazon Simple Storage Service \(Amazon S3\)\.
 The instance's AWS Identity and Access Management \(IAM\) role must use the minimum permissions cited in [SSM Agent communications with AWS managed S3 buckets](ssm-agent-minimum-s3-permissions.md)\.
-The instance must communicate with the Amazon S3 endpoint via Amazon S3 gateway endpoint, NAT gateway, or internet gateway\.
+The instance must communicate with the Amazon S3 endpoint through the Amazon S3 gateway endpoint, NAT gateway, or internet gateway\.
 For more information about the VPC Endpoint requirements for AWS Systems Manager SSM Agent \(SSM Agent\), see [Step 6: \(Optional\) Create a Virtual Private Cloud endpoint](setup-create-vpc.md)\.

 ### Issue: missing patches<a name="patch-manager-troubleshooting-missing-patches"></a>